Bradley Beach, New Jersey: Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Bradley Beach would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
 The plant hardiness zone is 7a with an average annual extreme minimum air temperature of 3.8 F. The average date of first spring leaf-out is March 24 and fall color typically peaks in early-November.

 Chess

 In 1929, Bradley Beach hosted an international chess tournament at Hotel La Reine.
-Alexander Alekhine, the reigning world chess champion at the time, won the tournament with an impression score of 8.5/9.
+Alexander Alekhine, the reigning world chess champion at the time, won the tournament with an impressive score of 8.5/9.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Bradley Beach include: